KenKundert/emborg/doc/installing.rst

     emborg --mute --config root create

-This is preferred for laptops because cron.daily is guaranteed to run each day as long as machine is turned on for any length of time.
+This is preferred for laptops because cron.daily is guaranteed to run each day as long as machine is turned on for any reasonable length of time.